Atlanta Falcons 2025 Schedule: Opponents, Games, Info

 The Atlanta Falcons delivered a statement performance on Monday Night Football, dismantling the Buffalo Bills 24-14 at Mercedes-Benz Stadium in a game that had Red and Black faithful roaring from the opening kickoff.

-With explosive runs, precise passing, and a opportunistic defense, the Falcons improved to 3-2 on the season, marking their second straight victory over a playoff team from last year.
+With explosive runs, precise passing, and an opportunistic defense, the Falcons improved to 3-2 on the season, marking their second straight victory over a playoff team from last year.
 Quarterback Michael Penix Jr. shone in his steady command of the offense, while the run game terrorized Buffalo’s defense.
 As the city buzzes with excitement heading into a pivotal matchup against the 49ers, here are five key takeaways from the thrilling upset.

-Week 9: at New England Patriots (Away, Nov.
-2, 1:00 p.m.
-ET)
+Week 9: at New England Patriots 24, Falcons 23

 Week 11: Bye Week